-Because it’s Empowering, not about being a victim.
+Because it’s Empowering, to not be or stay a victim.

-THE GOAL is to heal enough so we can speak up from the Adult ego state right then, but only if it’s safe & appropriate – to insure not hurting ourselves.
-That way our frustration, hurt & anger won’t build up – providing short & the long-term benefits.
+THE GOAL is to heal enough so we can speak up from the Adult ego state right away, but only if it’s safe & appropriate to insure not hurting ourselves.
+That way our frustration, hurt & anger won’t build up – providing short & long-term benefits.

 ✳️ This ability comes with lowered WIC anxiety (Es) & practicing things to say (Ts)